-- 1. The student's academic achievement and ability as reflected in scores on standardized tests; - 2.
-The student's academic performance in School District classes or while enrolled in another school district; - 3.
-The student's chronological age; and, - 4.
-The student's social maturity. - 5.
-In accordance with Board policy and MCL 380.1280f (the Third Grade Reading Law statue).
+- 1. The student's academic achievement and ability as reflected in scores on standardized tests;

+- 2. The student's academic performance in School District classes or while enrolled in another school district;

+- 3. The student's chronological age; and,

+- 4. The student's social maturity.

+- 5. In accordance with Board policy.